Deyht/CIANNA/README.md

 CIANNA is codded in C99 and requires at least a C compiler.
 Additionally, it supports several compute methods:
 - **C_NAIV**: No dependency, straightforward CPU implementation (mainly for pedagogical purposes).
 Support basic multi-CPU with OpenMP.
 - **C_BLAS**: Require [OpenBLAS](https://github.com/xianyi/OpenBLAS), much more optimized multi-CPU implementation.
 Non-matrix operations can also be multi-threaded with OpenMP.
 An OpenMP installation for OpenBLAS is advised, **compilation with the USE_OPENMP=1 option**.
 - **C_CUDA**: (Recommended) Most efficient implementation relying on Nvidia GPUs.
-It should work on GPUs from Maxwell to Ampere architecture and can be compiled using CUDA 9.0 to [CUDA 11.6](https://developer.nvidia.com/cuda-downloads), the most recent being recommended.
+It should work on GPUs from Maxwell to Ada Lovelace / Hopper architecture and can be compiled using CUDA 9.0 to [CUDA 11.8](https://developer.nvidia.com/cuda-downloads), the most recent being recommended.

 More details are provided on the [System Requirements](https://github.com/Deyht/CIANNA/wiki/1\)-System-Requirements) wiki page.